Yesterday, the kids and I woke up with slight fevers and sore throats. We stayed inside and did chores in the effort to bore the virus to death.

 I was caught up in edits and e-mails and went to bed a little later than was wise, only to be woken at 1:30am by Sunny, who wanted a drink of water.
 Since my husband had abandoned the various tweets, hoots whistles, and bear calls of my slumbering respiratory system for the couch, I did my motherly duty and stumbled into the kitchen to run cold water over my empty hand because I’d forgotten to pick up a cup.

-After a hydrated Sunny was retucked into bed, I went back to my own pillow and wrapped myself and the cat into the quit and the comforter.
+After a hydrated Sunny was retucked into bed, I went back to my own pillow and wrapped myself and the cat into the quilt and the comforter.
 It was pure bliss.

 Until 3:45am, when Jane pulled off my covers and, in a way that let me know she’d been trying to get my attention for several minutes, said, “Mom, I can’t sleep.”